YoRyan/openrails-timetables/USA1A/README.md

 # Northeast Coridor v4

-Timetables for all passenger service between Washington, Baltimore, and Philadelphia as of August 2019, the latest date for which Amtrak GTFS data is available:
+Bring the NEC to life with a full population of regional and commuter trains.
+These timetables include all passenger service between Washington, Baltimore, and Philadelphia as of August 2019, the latest date for which Amtrak GTFS data is available:

 * Amtrak daytime (Acela/Regional/Palmetto/Carolinian/Vermonter)
 * MARC commuter (Penn Line/Camden Line)
 * SEPTA commuter (Wilmington-Newark Line)

+Based on v4 of Vince Cockeram's Northeast Corridor upgrade.

 #### Errata